 Prior to not receiving the applications, the Community was not made aware of BIA's decision to not provide the Community with copies of the applications.
-While BIA's concerns may have some merit, the landowners' applications are the only documents the Community will have that are completed by the landowners themselves and in which they indicate the allotments or portions thereof that they want to sell to the Community.
-As a buyer in a negotiated sale, it is completely reasonable for the Community to have a copy of the landowners' applications to verify exactly what land the landowners have an interest in and what they want to sell.
+While BIA's concerns may have some merit, the landowners' applications are the only documents the Community will have that are completed by the landowners themselves and in which they indicate the allotments or portions thereof that they want to sell to the Community to have a copy of the landowners' applications to verify exactly what land the landowners have an interest in and what they want to sell.
 Arguably, by completing an application for sale of their land to the Community, the landowners have provided implied consent to providing the necessary information to the Community.
 And, if there is personal information contained in the applications that BIA or landowners do not want to be disclosed and that is not necessary to proceed with the sale, such information can be redacted.
 The Community is preparing a formal request to Pima Agency to provide copies of the landowners' applications.